 Please note local regulations require your vehicle to be 10 years old or newer.
 If you want to continue earning with Lyft and don't have a vehicle that meets these standards, Lyft's Express Drive program helps you rent a car so you can start driving immediately.
 Find out how here.

-Moving from Seattle, King County, or Tacoma to a different state?
-Find your new market here to see what steps you'll need to take.
+Moving from Seattle, King County, & Tacoma to a different state?
+Find your new market here to see what steps you’ll need to take.